MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/registry-values-for-debugging-kmdf-drivers.md

 *REG\_DWORD*

 If set to a nonzero value, the framework's [event logger](using-the-framework-s-event-logger.md) records additional information that can help you debug your driver, such as entries into or exits from internal code paths.
 You should set this value only while you are developing your driver.
-See the code example above.
+See the code example in [**VerifierOn**](#verifieron).

 ## VerifierAllocateFailCount